 My sermon was really built around that word "peculiar," which some Bibles translate into special.
 Their translation shows that God is not thinking of anything that is odd or strange or queer but rather that we are special.
 We are unique.
 We are different.
 But we are not odd—which is the way that we tend to look at the word, or use the word, "peculiar."
 And so we are faced with the undeniable fact, from God's own Word, that we are a unique group of people—special to God, distinctive from all others who are not in that group.

-Unfortunately, that specialness gets lost much of the time; and it becomes neglected.
+Unfortunately, that specialness gets lost much of the time and it becomes neglected.
 Our focus tends to be on our day-to-day concerns, and that is very natural.
 Life is not all that easy for us.
-Jesus described that we are to follow the straight and the narrow—with "straight" meaning difficult.
+Jesus described that we are to follow the strait and the narrow—with "strait" meaning difficult.
 So Christianity is not intended to be easy.
 But Christianity itself, and the requirements of Christianity, can be distracting—away from things that can be very, very encouraging.

-For the most part here, in a way I'm going to be drawing more from what Pat Higgins turned up (especially in one portion of his Bible study) than I am from my own sermon that I incorporated into this Bible Study because this, to me, opened up the door to understanding I John 4:17 much more clearly than I'd ever understood it before.
-And what Pat turned up is, to me, (I don't know how else to say it)—it is AWESOME.
+For the most part here, in a way I am going to be drawing more from what Pat Higgins turned up (especially in one portion of his Bible study) than I am from my own sermon that I incorporated into this Bible study because this, to me, opened up the door to understanding I John 4:17 much more clearly than I had ever understood it before.
+And what Pat turned up is, to me—I do not know how else to say it—it is AWESOME.
 I mean it is almost mind-boggling what God says about His love for us.

 We are going to go to John 17, which contains Jesus' prayer—made just prior to His crucifixion, just prior to His being taken.
 We are going to begin in verse 20, where He says: